theSC/RaspicoolerMon/README.md

 # RaspicoolerMon

-This project is being created to monitor coolers remotely in professional kitches using Arduino Minis and a Rasberry Pi.
+This project is being created to monitor coolers remotely in professional kitchens using Arduino Minis and a Rasberry Pi.

 ##Features:##
 - 16x2 LCD Display on Raspberry Pi diplays: